 Vs=maxas',rps',rs,a[r+γvk(s')]

 It means we need to have information about the probability of each state and reward based on the back state and action.
-If this information is lack, so the algorithm don’t work properly
+If we don’t have the transition probability, the algorithm will not work.

-Model-free methods like SARSA and Q-Learning don’t require a predefined set of rules or transition probability.
-Instead, they interact directly with the environment during training.
-As the agent explores various state-action pairs, it observes the resulting next state and reward, which it uses to estimate the Q-values (expected cumulative rewards) for each action.
-The learning process allows the agent to learn the optimal policy.
+Model-free methods like SARSA and Q-Learning don’t require the transition probability- the probability of getting si from si+1 the models interact with the environment and observe the state and actions.
+Then update the Q value of the state and action according to the current policy/exploration which require the next state and the chosen action.

 Both algorithms, SARSA an Q-Learning, are model-free methods, SARSA is an On-policy model, it updates the Q-Value based on the actions the agent actually takes according to the policy.
 While Q-Learning is an off-policy model, it updates the Q-value by the optimal action which received the highest reward.
-Q- learing will choose the best reward action, even if the probability of the action is very low (like winning a lottery prize- high reward with low probability)
+Q- learning will choose the best reward action, even if the probability of the action is very low (like winning a lottery prize- high reward with low probability)

 The balance of exploration and exploitation by epsilon-greedy allows the agent to converge to the optimal action-state, (exploitation), but in other hand it allow the agent to explore new actions, which vary the current action to explore even better actions with highest reward (explore). if we use greedy search the agent is in risk to converge in local-optima action